-Counselling psychology uses theory and research in therapy to help clients with a range of difficult life issues and/or mental health conditions.
-A particular strength of a degree in Psychology with Counselling is the excellent communication skills and awareness of diversity you will develop.
-This will be an advantage should you wish to go on to train as a Clinical Psychologist, counsellor, or work in other roles requiring excellent communication skills, such as sales and marketing.
+Counselling psychology uses theory and research in therapy to help clients with difficult life issues and/or mental health conditions.
+A particular strength of this degree is the excellent communication skills and awareness of diversity you’ll develop.

 The entry requirements for this course are 112 - 128 UCAS tariff points including a minimum of two A-levels or equivalent.